 In 2021, US$674 million of Norway’s climate-related ODA went to projects supporting climate change mitigation.
 This is more than double the funding that went to projects supporting climate change adaptation at US$311 million.
 US$86 million went to projects that contributed to both adaptation and mitigation.

 Norway’s strong focus on mitigation has largely driven its work on renewable energies.
-In 2021, the government announced that it would allocate NOK10 billion, or US$1.2 billion, over a period of five years to a new Climate Investment Fund.
-The new fund became operational in May 2022 and will receive government funding of NOK2 billion, or US$212 million, annually.
+In 2021, the government announced that it would allocate US$1.2 billion, over a period of five years, to a new Climate Investment Fund.
+The new fund became operational in May 2022 and will receive government funding of US$212 million, annually.
 The fund is intended to support climate actions and increase access to renewable energy sources in LICs and MICs.
 Half of the annual funding will be provided by Norfund, which will also administer the fund.
 The other half will come from the national budget.
 So far, Norfund has provided climate finance in South Africa and India.

-Concerning adaptation, Norway’s 2016 ODA policy white paper mentions climate-smart agriculture as a priority from business and environmental perspectives.
-In February 2023, the government launched a new strategy for climate change adaptation, disaster risk reduction and the fight against hunger, which provides a framework for Norwegian climate adaptation measures.
+Norway’s 2016 ODA policy white paper mentioned climate-smart agriculture as a priority from business and environmental perspectives.
+In February 2023, the government launched a new strategy for climate change adaptation, disaster risk reduction and the fight against hunger, which provided a framework for Norwegian climate adaptation measures.

 In line with its overall ODA policy, Norway contributes significant climate finance to multilateral organizations, though not all these funds are counted as ODA.

-Norway is increasing climate ODA in 2023: In its 2023 ODA budget, the Norwegian government allocated NOK1.9 billion, or US$198 million, to its budget line for ‘climate, environment, and oceans.’
-In addition, NOK5.5 billion, or US$572 million, was budgeted for ‘business development, agriculture, and renewable energy.’
-Of this, NOK816 million, or US$85 million, was earmarked for renewable energy.
+In its 2023 ODA budget, the Norwegian government allocated US$198 million, to its budget line for ‘climate, environment, and oceans.’
+In addition, US$572 million, was budgeted for ‘business development, agriculture, and renewable energy.’
+Of this, US$85 million, was earmarked for renewable energy.
 Funding for renewable energy nearly doubled between 2021 and 2022 and will remain stable in 2023.

-In addition to these funds provided by the MFA, Norway’s largest climate-finance initiative is NICFI, which receives NOK3 billion per year, or US$312 million, for emissions reduction and climate adaptation in partner countries.
+In addition to these funds provided by the MFA, Norway’s largest climate-finance initiative is NICFI, which received US$312 million, for emissions reduction and climate adaptation in partner countries.

 Looking for a cross donor perspective?